xkjq/yoto-up/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
-See the LICENSE file for details.
+This project is licensed under the MIT license.